hoko/hoko-docs/_posts/2015-04-12-benefits_text.md

 Finally, we are going to send the message using iOS `MFMessageComposeViewController`.
 Once the message it's sent we can react to the outcome of this action by delegating `messageComposeViewController:didFinishWithResult` to our controller.
-In the following snippet we will demonstrate how you can do this in-depth:

 {% highlight objective-c %}
 #import <Hoko/Hoko.h>

-// First step: To work with SMS, you will need to import the following
-// framework.
-You can import it right on your .m file
+// Import iOS messaging library
 #import <MessageUI/MessageUI.h>

-// Next up: make sure your view controller conforms to the
-// MFMessageComposeViewControllerDelegate delegate.
+// Delegate MFMessageComposeViewControllerDelegate
 @interface YourViewController () <MFMessageComposeViewControllerDelegate>
 @end

-. . .
+...

 - (IBAction)shareSMSButtonTapped:(id)sender {
-  // Before actually sending the message, we need to check if the device
-  // supports SMS
-  if ([MFMessageComposeViewController canSendText]) {
+  // Check if the device supports SMS if ([MFMessageComposeViewController canSendText]) {
-    // Cool, we're good to go!

-    // For this example, we will share a smart link for one product inside
-    // the app and, therefore, we will use the route "product/:product_id"
-    // for the product deep links.
-    //
-    // NOTE: Make sure you're already mapping that route (in your
-    // AppDelegate.m, for instance) before executing the following code,
-    // otherwise the smart link generation won't work.
     NSString *productID = [NSString stringWithFormat:@"%li", self.currentProduct.uniqueID];
     HOKDeeplink *productDeeplink = [HOKDeeplink deeplinkWithRoute:@"product/:product_id"
                                                   routeParameters:@{@"product_id": productID}];

-    [[Hoko deeplinking] generateSmartlinkForDeeplink:productDeeplink success:^(NSString *smartlink) {
+     // Create the smart link based on the deep link [[Hoko deeplinking] generateSmartlinkForDeeplink:productDeeplink success:^(NSString *smartlink) {

-      // The Smart link was generated successfully.
-Let's send it
+      // Build the SMS
       MFMessageComposeViewController *controller = [[MFMessageComposeViewController alloc] init];
       controller.body = [NSString stringWithFormat:@"Hey!
 You should check out this product.
 I have a feeling that you'll love it. %@", smartlink];
       controller.messageComposeDelegate = self;

+      // Present the messaging controller
       [self presentViewController:controller animated:YES completion:nil];

     } failure:^(NSError *error) {
-      // Oh no!
-There was an error while trying to generate a
-      // new HOKO Smart link.
       NSLog(@"%@", error.description);

-      // Notify the user that an error occurred.
       [self displayErrorAlert];
     }];
   } else {
     // Bummer...
 Looks like the device does not support SMS }
-}

-// Final step: implement the MFMessageComposeViewController delegate method
-- (void)messageComposeViewController:(MFMessageComposeViewController *)controller didFinishWithResult:(MessageComposeResult)result {
-  switch (result) {
-    case MessageComposeResultSent:
-      // The SMS was successfully sent
-      break;

-    case MessageComposeResultCancelled:
-      // Looks like the user cancelled the SMS break;

-    default:
-      // Failed sending a message
-      break;
-  }

-  // Dismiss the SMS view controller so the user gets back to your app [controller dismissViewControllerAnimated:YES completion:nil];
 }
 {% endhighlight %}